sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 terraform apply -auto-approve
 ```

 This command can take a few minutes to complete.
-Once complete, Terraform output values are written to the console.
-The 'KUBECONFIG' file for the cluster is written to `[prefix]-aks-kubeconfig.conf` in the current directory `$(pwd)`.
+Once it has completed, Terraform output values are written to the console.
+The 'KUBECONFIG' file for the cluster is written to `[prefix]-aks-kubeconfig.conf` in the current directory, `$(pwd)`.

 ### Display Output Values

-Once the cloud resources have been created with the `apply` command, run the following command to display Terraform output values:
+When the cloud resources have been created with the `apply` command, run the following command to display Terraform output values:

 ```bash
 terraform output